grey-cat-1908/portable-mc-server/README.md

 ## License

-Distributed under the terms of the MIT License.
+Distributed under the terms of the Apache-2.0 License.

 <hr>